Table of Contents

 For many years now, the adjustable dumbbells market has been mostly dominated by 3 big players.
 They are the PowerBlock, Ironmaster Quick-Lock, and Bowflex SelectTech.

 Several imitations have come on the scene.
 Imitations are of lesser quality and are only competing on price, taking advantage of the big players’ marketing and then undercutting them.
-I haven’t seen any other one that competes on quality and that people are happy with.
-This blog is all about quality, and I’m not going to suggest you buy low priced junk.
+This blog is about quality.
+I don’t like to point you towards low priced junk.

-The thing with a lot of fitness equipment is it does start to break quickly.
+Fitness equipment might start to wear out or break quickly.
 Home-grade cardio equipment, for example, literally is not engineered to be used seriously.
 It’s light weight, shakes as you move, and starts falling apart if used daily.
 They’re counting on you using it for a few weeks, then tapering off, and eventually folding it up into the corner and vowing that someday you’ll get back it.

 Freeweight equipment tends to be really good in comparison.
 Generally with freeweights we’re talking about pretty simple cast-iron weights.

 The adjustable dumbbells of the type I’m talking about in this article are a whole different story.
-They aren’t just barbells made smaller.
-Well, some are.
+They aren’t just barbells made smaller, except for one model.

 With all the dumbbells here, there are no specs they’re trying to follow.
-They all include proprietary plates and designs that each manufacturer thinks is the best or most cost-effective way to do it.
+They all include proprietary plates and designs that each manufacturer thinks is the most cost-effective way and user-friendly way to do it.
 Each one is different.
 That’s why this guide is necessary: to weed out the bad ones and figure out what the best design really is, or at least be clear on the tradeoffs.

 The main reason adjustable dumbbells are so experimental is they’re marketed towards home users, personal trainers, and small gyms, not health club gyms or competitive lifters.
 There isn’t any elite level heavy duty models that they’re trying to imitate the look of.
 As long as they look pretty much like dumbbells, home users and trainers might give them a shot.